libishm1/Gopuram-in-p5js/README.md

 repository.
 Currently the Duck model is used as a placeholder.
 The canvas fills the browser window and prompts the user to rotate the screen for landscape viewing.
+Ten ducks are displayed around the base of the gopuram.